-Applications for the Urban Studies Program Fellowship and Haas Center Fellowships are due in early February.
+The Urban Studies Fellowship program is currently on pause for Summer 2019.
+Students seeking alternative opportunities are strongly encouraged to apply for Cardinal Quarter fellowships through the Haas Center for Public Service.
+Most applications are due in early February 2019.
 Please allow sufficient time to arrange a placement, solicit letters of recommendation, and write your proposal.

 The Urban Studies Summer Fellowship provides undergraduates with the opportunity to complement their academic studies with a full-time, paid internship experience during the summer at an organization of their choice.
 Preference will be given to Urban Studies majors, but all Stanford undergraduates are eligible to apply.

 The fellowship placement should be with government agencies or non-profit organizations committed to public service, public policy, community development or research on urban issues.
 Students are expected to work on-site for a minimum of 40 hours per week for 8 weeks during the summer.

 Students may apply to the Urban Studies Fellowship and the Haas Center Fellowships, including the Urban Summer Fellowship.
 However, a student may only accept one fellowship.

 Identify a Partner Organization.
 Before applying for the Urban Studies Fellowship, students should secure the support of an on-site supervisor at a potential organization to host the fellowship experience.
 A letter of support from the organization is strongly encouraged for the application.